sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/report.md

 ]
 ```

-This is the report template anatomy
+This is the report template anatomy:

 ```json
 [